AttorneyOnline/docs/docs/authoring/characters/Overview.md

 That being said, here are some basic rules when the viewport is not the same size as your content:

 - Content that is not exactly the same size as the viewport will be scaled according to its height.
-- Content maintains its aspect ratio; if the content is wider than the viewport it will be cropped to fit, while if it is slimmer it will be centered.*
+- Content maintains its aspect ratio; if the content is wider than the viewport it will be cropped to fit, while if it is slimmer it will be centered.
-- Content-defined scaling may be defined. (e.g. force smooth or pixelated scaling)

-#### Resizing
-Unless specified by of the settings of the character (see Options) the images used will have their resizing mode adjusted automatically to the following modes:
-* `smooth`
-  * When the image is stretch mode is set to fill.
-  * When the image is vertically higher than the layer in which it belongs.
-* `pixel`
-  * When the image is vertically smaller than the layer in which it belongs.

 ### Animations